Bulbs or Geophytes?

 Examples of Common Geophytes

-Here's a helpful guide for learning the difference between the different types of geophytes:
+Here's a helpful guide for learning the differences between the different types of geophytes.

 True bulbs can be classified into two major categories based upon their covering.
 Tunicate bulbs have a dry, paper-like outer covering, whereas nontunicate bulbs have a scale-like covering and are fragile while being stored or handled.
 True bulbs frequently create smaller offset bulbs, which can be separated into more plants.
 The most common types of true bulbs include daffodils, lilies, onions, and tulips.